-While in most cases broad ligament leiomyomas are asymptomatic, patients may present pelvic pain or a palpable pelvic/ abdominal mass.
-Pelvic pain may be as result of pressure effects on adjacent organs or a complicating torsion.
+While in most cases broad ligament leiomyomas are asymptomatic, patients may present pelvic pain or a palpable pelvic mass.
+The pain, when long-standing, may be as a result of pressure effects on adjacent organs, such as the bladder or ureter; or, when acute, due to a complicating torsion.

-It is type of extra-uterine leiomyoma and arise from the broad ligament (often by a stalk).
+It is a type of extra-uterine leiomyoma that arises from the smooth muscle elements of the broad ligament 5.

-Usually seen as an hypo-echoic, solid, well-circumscribed adnexal mass, although that can be heterogeneous when large.
-There is generally no interface between tumour and uterus and no straight relation to the ipsilateral ovary
+Usually seen as a hypoechoic, solid, well-circumscribed adnexal mass, although that can be heterogeneous when large.
+There is generally no interface between the tumor and uterus and no straight relation to the ipsilateral ovary.

-Signal characteristics in uncomplicated cases are essentially similar to a uterine leiomyoma
+Signal characteristics in uncomplicated cases are similar to those exhibited by uterine leiomyomas:

-- C+ (Gd) : most enhance similarly to the myometrium, while larger leiomyomas tend to enhance less and heterogeneously
+- T1 C+: most enhance similarly to the myometrium while larger leiomyomas tend to enhance less and heterogeneously

-Torsion of the leiomyoma can occur is pedunculated
+Torsion of the leiomyoma can occur if pedunculated.

 - 1. Gowri V, Sudheendra R, Oumachigui A et-al. Giant broad ligament leiomyoma.
 Int J Gynaecol Obstet.
 1992;37 (3): 207-10. - Pubmed citation